Sarpedon (Trojan War hero)

 In Greek mythology, Sarpedon (/sɑrˈpiːdən/ or /sɑrˈpiːdɒn/; Σαρπηδών) was a son of Zeus, who fought on the side of Troy in the Trojan War.
 Although in the Iliad, he was the son of Zeus and Laodamia, the daughter of Bellerophon, in the later standard tradition, he was the son of Zeus and Europa, and the brother of Minos and Rhadamanthus, while in other accounts the Sarpedon who fought at Troy was the grandson of the Sarpedon who was the brother of Minos.

+Etymology

+Sarpedon is believed to be a Greek rendering of Anatolian compound Sar-pedan 'one having top position'.

 Hero cult

 There was a temple of Sarpedon in Xanthos, in Lycia, perhaps associated with a supposed burial site there.
 There was also a temple and oracle of Apollo Sarpedonios and Artemis Sarpedonia at Seleuceia in Cilicia.
-According to Tertullian there was a shrine and oracle of Sarpedon in the Troad, although Tertuliian might have been confusing this for the oracle in Cilicia.
+According to Tertullian there was a shrine and oracle of Sarpedon in the Troad, although Tertullian might have been confusing this for the oracle in Cilicia.
 There is evidence to suggest that Sarpedon was the subject of pre-Homeric non-Greek worship.